kylrmoore/learning_git/README.md

 # output: origin  https://github.com/kylrmoore/learning_git (fetch)
 # output: origin  https://github.com/kylrmoore/learning_git (push)
 ```
-The above command will inform the user of what repositories it is currenctly conected
+The above command will inform the user of what repositories it is currently connected
 to.
 Typically, this will return the same info for fetch as well as push since we are
 pulling and pushing to the same git repo.